Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Ashe as she appears in Overwatch 2 (Image credit: eXputer)

-Just like every other hero Ashe has three abilities.
+Just like every other hero, Ashe has three abilities.
 All of these are designed masterfully to complement her design and backstory.
 Her abilities are where she becomes a bit tricky.
-You will need to play a lot to learn how to use them effectively on your own, but that is where our guide comes in.
+You will need to play a lot to learn how to use them effectively on your own, but that is where my guide comes in.

 The Viper gun overwatch guide and strategy